-All bankruptcies must be discharged or dismissed for a minimum of 48 months from closing date.
-See the Community Equity Edge Matrix and/or Community Equity Edge Elite Matrix for complete bankruptcy requirements.
+All bankruptcies must be discharged or dismissed for a minimum of 48 months from closing date under Community Equity Edge, and 84 months under Community Equity Edge Elite.
+See the applicable Community Equity Edge Matrix for complete bankruptcy requirements.

 15.5 LIABILITIES